 Even though I’m very interested in Michigan State University, I didn’t even notice its name when it was all over every single form of media for weeks.
 Because I—along with all other people—pay attention to what interests me, and little else.

 What’s the moral of these stories?
 People pay attention to what interests them, and little else.
-If sports don’t matter to you, the NCAA “March Madness” basketball playoffs or World Cup football, among the world’s most heavily publicized events, simply disappear.
+If sports don’t matter to you, even the world’s most heavily publicized events simply disappear.

-This column was modified from Keep Your Donors: The Guide to Better Communications and Stronger Relationships, by Tom Ahern and Simone Joyaux (John Wiley and Sons, Inc. 2008).
+Source: Modified from Keep Your Donors: The Guide to Better Communications and Stronger Relationships, Tom Ahern and Simone Joyaux.
+John Wiley and Sons, Inc. 2008.